infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### conflict_type: `ConflictType`, *Optional*

 - `Error`: Raise an error if an index with the specified name does not exist.
-- `Ignore`: Ignore the index creation requrest if the index does not exist.
+- `Ignore`: Ignore the index creation request if the index does not exist.

 :::tip NOTE
 You may want to import the `infinity.common` package to set `ConflictType`: